Equivariant homotopic distance: The triangle inequality and its consequences

-For compact Lie group $G$ acting on smooth $G$ manifolds, the product inequality of equivariant topological complexity was shown by Gonz\'alez and Grant in \cite[Theorem 4.2]{G-G}.
-We generalize it for any metrizable $G$-spaces. \begin{corollary} Let $X$ and $X'$ be metrizable $G$-spaces.
-Then we have \end{corollary}
+For a compact Lie group $G$ acting on smooth $G$-manifolds, the product inequality for equivariant topological complexity was proved by González and Grant in \cite[Theorem~4.2]{G-G}.
+We extend this result to arbitrary metrizable $G$-spaces: